-About the reporting tool
+About the Reporting Resource

-How teachers can use substages
+How teachers can use the Reporting Resource

 A Foundation student may arrive on the first day of school with limited skills and little exposure to the English language, even if they were born in Australia.
 It may take time for the student to develop the skills and knowledge outlined in the A1 achievement standards.

 You can use the additional proficiency levels to show that the student is making satisfactory progress and demonstrating achievement in learning English as an additional language.

 To use the resource for planning, you can: